CSF coccidioides complement fixation test

 Definition

-CSF coccidioides complement fixation is a test that checks for infection due to the fungus Coccidioides in the cerebrospinal (CSF) fluid.
+CSF coccidioides complement fixation is a test that checks for infection due to the fungus Coccidioides spp. in the cerebrospinal (CSF) fluid.
 This is the fluid surrounding the brain and spinal cord.
 The name of this infection is coccidioidomycosis, or valley fever.
 When the infection involves the covering of the brain and spinal cord (the meninges), it is called coccidioidal meningitis.

 Alternative Names